g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

     10.0.0.3                0         0         0         0         1                           NO
     10.0.0.4                0         0         0         0         1                           NO
 ```
-EVPN is the most complete solution that we have currently, and I love it.
+EVPN is the most complete and robust solution we currently have in networking, and I absolutely love it.

-Now, let's adjust this connectivity, we'll use here the the EVPN Virtual Gateway Address, this way the CE can use any PE to have L3 connectivity in the network, and with this we can provide internet access to the EVPN customers also.
-The EVPN Virtual Gateway Address permit us to have the anycast gateway configured and also have another address to troubleshooting.
+Now, let's establish L3 connectivity.
+We'll use the EVPN Virtual Gateway Address.
+This allows the CE to use any local PE as its default gateway, and through this, we can also route traffic to the internet!
+The Virtual Gateway Address feature allows us to provision an Anycast Gateway while still keeping a unique physical IP on the IRB for troubleshooting and local pinging.

-First, let's provide communication between the sites.
-The configuration is very simple, create an IRB interface as a gateway and have an unique address inside the network also.
-Then add the routing-interface into EVPN and don't advertise this route with the default-gateway community.
+The configuration is very simple: create an IRB interface with a unique IP address, and attach the Anycast Virtual Gateway address.
+Then, bind the routing interface to the EVPN instance and instruct BGP not to advertise this IP with the default-gateway community (to avoid host route pollution).

 R1:
 ```
 set interfaces irb unit 1234 family inet address 10.16.12.1/24 virtual-gateway-address 10.16.12.254